DraganMit/Recipes/README.md

 # Recipes REST API Service

 A spring boot REST web service that allows the basic CRUD operations as well as searching by title or category.
-Added Authentication and Authorization via the Spring Security framework.
+Added Authentication and Authorization via the Spring Security module.

 Graduade project at the JetBrains Academy Java Backend Engineering Course.